Earth Day’s Worst Nightmare: The Compact Disc Longbox

 In honor of Earth Day, let's return to perhaps the single biggest environmental disaster in music history: the longbox.

-When compact discs first moved into broader usage, they were packaged in 6x12-inch paperboard packaging, so they'd fit into the larger vinyl bins already inside record stores.
+When compact discs first moved into broader usage, they were shipped in 6x12-inch paperboard packaging, so they'd fit into the larger vinyl bins already inside record stores.
 Placed side by side, these longboxes were the same size as the 12x12 albums that were quickly becoming a relic for music fans.

 "We don’t want to do anything that will cause damage to the environment," Los Angeles-based music wholesaler Patricia Moreland said in 1990, "but we don’t see any other way to merchandise."
 EMI President Sal Licata had already penned a determinedly retrograde op-ed for Billboard in 1989 that praised the packaging's "consumer-appealing presentation" and its "visual stimuli."